Airlines warn travel chaos could mean fans miss World Cup games

 The carriers are concerned that fans will blame them for any logistical problems that cause them to miss games they have paid out hundreds of dollars to attend in the event which kicks off June 12.

-"I don't know who's going to win the games, but the airlines are going to lose with the World Cup," said Enrique Cueto, chief executive of the region's largest carrier, LATAM Airlines LAN.SN (LFL.N).
+"I don't know who's going to win the games, but the airlines are going to lose with the World Cup," said Enrique Cueto, chief executive of the region's largest carrier, LATAM Airlines .

 "If you do things right with operations you can wind up with a draw," he said.
 "You get it wrong and you don't get to a game on time and you'll soon see what you get."